Josh Jobe: Philadelphia Eagles

 After going unselected in the 2022 NFL draft, Jobe was signed by the Philadelphia Eagles as an undrafted free agent on April 30.
 He was one of three 2022 undrafted players to make the Eagles' final roster, along with Josh Sills and Reed Blankenship.

 Jobe was waived by the Eagles on August 27, 2024.

 Seattle Seahawks

 On August 29, 2024, the Seattle Seahawks signed Jobe to their practice squad.
 He was promoted to the active roster on November 11.
 In 10 games (6 starts) for Seattle, Jobe recorded 1 interception, 7 pass deflections, and 37 combined tackles.

 On March 6, 2025, Jobe re-signed with the Seahawks.
+In Super Bowl LX, Jobe had seven total tackles in the game as the Seahawks defeated the New England Patriots 29–13.

+On March 10, 2026, Jobe signed a three-year, $24 million contract extension with the Seahawks.
+In the opening game of the 2026 season against the New England Patriots, Jobe made a game-winning, toe-tapping interception against Drake Maye in the end zone, creating a touchback, with 21 seconds remaining in the fourth quarter, sealing a 13–10 win.